endymion1818/deliciousreverie-2023/src/pages/posts/serverless-competitive-advantage-business.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Serverless as a Competitive Advantage for your Business - Delicious Reverie"
+title: "Serverless as a Competitive Advantage for your Business"
 description: "I gave a talk at Moar Serverless Conf 2022.
 If you’re still wondering what Serverless is, or if you’ve got friends and colleagues who are asking you, this talk will highlight some of the benefits."
-categories:
+tags: webiny, serverless
 datePublished: 2022-08-21
 ---
 This week I gave a talk at Moar Serverless Conf 2022.
 The subject was aimed at helping people who are reticent about serverless, or who love it but struggle to convince other people to try it.